 Performance numbers are gross of investment management fees in relation to unlisted renewable infrastructure investment management.
 However, all costs occurring in the unlisted renewable infrastructure holding structures, all trading expenses, taxes, and fixed and variable asset management fees, are included.
-The management expense ratio for the Pension Fund as a whole was 4 basis points for 2021, down from 5 basis points in 2020.
-The reimbursable investment management fees in relation to the unlisted renewable infrastructure investment management of the composite totalled 17 basis points for 2021.
+The management expense ratio for the Pension Fund as a whole was 4 basis points for 2022, at the same level as for 2021.
+The reimbursable investment management fees in relation to the unlisted renewable infrastructure investment management of the composite totalled 24 basis points for 2022.

-Performance results: The investment portfolio of Norges Bank's foreign exchange reserves, equity 31 December 2001 - 31 December 2021
+Performance results: The investment portfolio of Norges Bank's foreign exchange reserves, equity 31 December 2001 - 31 December 2022

-Report presented as at: Reported assets' currency: Reported returns' currency: 31 December 2021 Norwegian kroner Norwegian kroner
+Report presented as at: 31 December 2022

+Reported assets' currency: Norwegian kroner

+Reported returns' currency: Norwegian kroner